-Crystals are fascinating to kids and adults!
-We created these gorgeous, sparkling eggshell geodes for a homemade crystal growing science activity.
+Crystals are fascinating for kids and adults too!
+We created these gorgeous, sparkling eggshell geodes for a homemade growing crystals science activity.
 We love this science craft with borax crystals, and there are a variety of ways to make them!
-Learn how to set up this eggshell geode science experiment.
-Simple science and STEM for kids everywhere.
+Learn how to set up this crystal geode experiment.
+Simple science experiments for kids!

 MAKE EGGSHELL GEODES WITH BORAX

-Cool chemistry for kids you can set up in the kitchen!
-If you have a rock hound like I do, then anything having to do with rocks and crystals is sure to please.
-Plus you can sneak in some awesome chemistry.
+Cool chemistry for kids you can set up in the kitchen or in the classroom!
+If you have a rock hound like I do then anything having to do with rocks and crystals is sure to please.
+Plus, you can sneak in some awesome chemistry.

-Growing eggshell geodes with borax is a simple way to introduce what a crystal is, the recrystallization process, making saturated solutions, as well as solubility!
-You can read more about the science behind our eggshell geode experiment at the bottom of this page!
+Growing crystal geodes with borax is a simple way to learn about crystals, the re-crystallization process, making saturated solutions, as well as solubility!
+You can read more about the science behind our eggshell geode experiment below and find out a few facts about geodes.

 Luckily you don’t need expensive or special supplies.
-In fact you can make eggshell geodes without allum and make them instead with borax powder!
+In fact you can make egg geodes without allum and make them instead with borax powder!

 You can also use that borax powder for awesome slime science too!
 Check the laundry detergent aisle of your supermarket or big box store to pick up a box of borax powder.